sekizlipenguen/SPConnection/README.md

 # @sekizlipenguen/connection

-A powerful and customizable HTTP client for React Native, React, and Web.
-This library supports Android, iOS, and Web, providing a seamless experience for handling API requests.
+A powerful and customizable HTTP client designed for simplicity and flexibility in React Native, React, and Web environments.
+This library was created to address common challenges in RESTful API integrations, providing support for both `fetch` and `XMLHttpRequest` (XHR) as connection types.
+It includes features like upload progress tracking and a lightweight minified version (~5KB) for optimal performance.
+Perfect for handling both basic and advanced API needs, including file uploads, custom headers, and timeout management.
+With built-in logging, you can easily debug and monitor network requests, ensuring a seamless developer experience.
+Additionally, we have added the ability to toggle debug mode for React Native, allowing developers to easily activate or deactivate network monitoring, helping to address challenges in observing network activities during development.

 ---